lixruize-del/NWP-Benchmark/README.md

 ## 2. Inference data

-**Dataset paths for this release are not bundled in the repo; they will be published separately.** After download, point `--era5_root` / station / TC paths in the commands below to your local layout.
+**Dataset paths for this release are not bundled in the repo; they will be published separately soon.** After download, point `--era5_root` / station / TC paths in the commands below to your local layout.

 | Purpose | What you need |
 |---------|----------------|